 We are passionate about skills development across our sector and are proud to offer high-quality training in a variety of subjects for the life sciences, supported by expert trainers and our partners at the Norwich Research Park.
 Our Public Engagement & Society group look to engage with the general public across our research areas and our wider education programme focuses on learning exchanges around the world.

-All our activities are supported by professionals with expertise in communications, knowledge exchange, administration, estates, HR and finance.
-We have teams dedicated to these areas which, along with our Platforms & Pipelines Group and Scientific Computing Group, make up our Operations Division.
+All our activities are supported by professionals with expertise in communications, business development, administration, estates, HR and finance.
+We have teams dedicated to these areas which, along with our Genomics Pipelines Group, make up our Operations Division.

 Based on the Norwich Research Park.